|

 Note: Re-create the database tables using the

-task before re-running the client.
+create-db_commontask before re-running the client.

 Download